charmbracelet/log/README.md

 [standard `log`][stdlog], the Charm logger provides customizable colorful human readable logging with batteries included.

-- Uses [lipgloss][lipgloss] to style and colorize the output.
+- Uses [Lip Gloss][lipgloss] to style and colorize the output.
-- Beautiful human readable format.
+- Colorful, human readable format.
 - Ability to customize the time stamp format.
 - Skips caller frames and marks function as helpers.
 - Leveled logging with the ability to turn off logging altogether.
 - Store and retrieve logger in and from context.
-- Standard log Adapter.
+- Standard log adapter.

 ## Usage